Altschwendt

 Altschwendt is a municipality in the district of Schärding in the Austrian state of Upper Austria.

 Geography

 Altschwendt lies in the Innviertel.
 About 13 percent of the municipality is forest, and 80 percent is farmland.

+Demographics

+In recent years, the population of Altschwendt has shown a slight increase, although it has fluctuated noticeably.

+The historical population is given in the following table: